Rectangle Free Coloring of Grids: Tools for Finding -colorings

 \begin{theorem} Let $c\ge 2$. \begin{enumerate} \item There is a strong $c$-coloring of $G_{c+1,\binom{c+1}{2}}$. \item There is a $c$-coloring of $G_{c+1,m}$ where $m=c \binom{c+1}{2}$. \end{enumerate} \end{theorem}

 \begin{proof}

 1) We first do an example of our construction.
-In the $c=5$ case we obtain the following coloring.
+In the $c=5$ case we obtain the coloring in Table~\ref{ta:s615}

-Here is our general construction.
-Index the columns by the ${ \binom{[c+1]}{2} }$.
+Index the columns by ${ \binom{[c+1]}{2} }$.
 Color rows of column $\{x,y\}$, $x<y$, as follows. \begin{enumerate} \item Color rows $x$ and $y$ with color $c$. \item On the other spots use the colors $\{1,2,3,\ldots,c-1\}$ in increasing order (the actual order does not matter). \end{enumerate}